zachvp/simcity-bikinibottom/README.md

 + There is no system in place that would result in denying a loan.
 + Restaurants do not order to markets remotely, instead, they use a v2.2 type of market.
 + There should be different behavior on weekends.
++ People should be able to buy cars at the market, but they choose not to.